KIRSTY REBECCA

 CHARCOAL PENICLS

-You can use whichever brand of charcoal you prefer, but these are the pencils I have been using recently!
+You can use whichever brand of charcoal pencil you prefer, but these are the pencils I have been using recently!

 GRAPHITE PENICLS